 Example Use Case:

-A retail company aims to promote its new product line to audiences between 25–45 years old.
+A retail company aims to promote its new product line to audiences between 25 and 45 years old.
 Using programmatic advertising, the company targets potential customers across display and social media channels.

 Why Bridge ABM and Programmatic Advertising?